gaclee3b/shared/README.md

 #### optional oring configuration (allows screw-in stabilizers for tofu)
 1. When running gasket between plate and PCB, run the gasket under the pcb through the cuts on the bottom pcb edge
-    - Dotted light blue line shows original oring gasket route
+    - Dotted light blue line shows original o-ring gasket route
     - Orange line shows optional oring configuration with layer change location
     ![optional oring config](merro60/oring_reroute_option.jpeg)
 2. Continue assembly same as above except the paper tabs would go where the gasket changes layer

+#### SIMP Kit Synergy (helps prevent depending on merro60 USB port for physical support)
+- Tofu has a lack of supports at the top of the case
+- Can use 3d-printed TPU SIMP kit tabs on the merro60 PCB at the top edge of the PCB to give additional support

 ---